Do Imaginary Numbers Exist? A Matrix View

 Do Imaginary Numbers Exist?

-One can deny the existence of a number by proof by contradiction:
+One way to deny the existence of a number is to use proof by contradiction:

 “If assuming a number exists leads to a contradiction, that number does not exist.”